9 South American Artists You Should Know

 2. Roberto Mamani Mamani (Bolívia)

-colorful buildings murals indigenous art mamani mamani
+colorful building murals in Bolivia, indigenous art by Roberto mamani mamani

 Roberto Mamani Mamani is an Indigenous Bolívian artist and his colorful artwork is heavily influenced by the aesthetics of the Aymara people.
 His colorful artwork is heavily influenced by the aesthetics of the Aymara people.
 Ever since the colonization of the South American continent, Indigenous culture and art has been suppressed and undervalued, making his international success all the more significant.
 But Roberto Mamani Mamani´s art is not limited to the world of art galleries and museums.
 He has also painted several murals covering entire buildings in various cities across the world.